In 2021, the Orwell Youth Prize opened up a new genre of entry: game design.

 - Will it teach them something about the type of society you’d like to see?

-- Will it offer a new perspective and if so, whose will that be? and what beliefs will that reflect?
+- Will it offer a new perspective and if so, what will that be?

 - How will you make your point?
 Through positive actions or consequences?